-Some Common Reasons Applications Have Been Turned Down or Reduced in Rank
+Some Common Reasons Applications Have Been Reduced or Rejected

-The most common reason for an application to be turned down is simply lack of available Program funds.
+The most common reason for an application's funding amount to be reduced is simply a lack of available Program funds.
 Applicants should keep in mind that this is a competitive grants program with a limited annual budget.
-Unfortunately for this reason it is quite possible that good applications could still be turned down simply due to lack of Program funds.
+Unfortunately for this reason it is quite possible that good applications could still be reduced simply due to stiff competition from fellow applicants.

-However, there are some other reasons (often avoidable) that resulted some applications being turned down or adversely affected an application's overall ranking and funding level.
+However, there are some other reasons (often avoidable) that have resulted in some applications being turned down, or adversely affected an application's overall ranking and funding level: